m0Zahed/nanoSatView/README.md

 **Additional information**
 - 'components/Engine.tsx' contains most of the core functionalities (Globe renderer, frame managing, orbit plotting).
-- Backend is currently only composed of a typesense server with serves satellite details.
+- Backend is currently only composed of a typesense server which serves satellite details.
 - Server is hosted with AWS.